Greater Barrier Reef Day Trip: Is It Worth Visiting?

 If you wear contact lenses, always pack an extra pair with you, when you travel.

-And DO NOT wear them in the reef; no matter what the receptionist or the divers tell you.
+And DO NOT wear your contact lenses in the reef; no matter what the receptionist or the divers tell you.

 Onto to problem number two…